TomShu01/Arrow-AI/Docs/Project-Specification.md

 - [x] Create AI state manager singleton with IDLE/PROCESSING/EXECUTING states
 - [x] Create WebSocket adapter for server communication with polling in _process()
-- [ ] Create AI chat panel UI scene and script with collapsible sidebar design
+- [x] Create AI chat panel UI scene and script with collapsible sidebar design
-- [ ] Add AI settings section to preferences panel for WebSocket host:port configuration
+- [x] Add AI settings section to preferences panel for WebSocket host:port configuration
-- [ ] Integrate chat panel into main.tscn and main_ui_management.gd
+- [x] Integrate chat panel into main.tscn and main_ui_management.gd
+- [ ] Add project name validation to disable AI panel for "Untitled Adventure"
-- [ ] Implement JSON message protocol for client-server communication
+- [ ] Implement JSON message protocol with embedded arrow_content in user_message and function_result
+- [ ] Add save-before-send logic in WebSocket adapter for user messages
+- [ ] Add save-after-execute logic in command dispatcher for function results
 - [ ] Create AI command dispatcher to map server commands to Mind functions
 - [ ] Modify central_mind.gd to save checkpoint when transitioning from IDLE to PROCESSING
-- [ ] Hook project save/open to sync .arrow file content with server
 - [ ] Integrate auto-layout calculation for AI-created nodes at (0,0)
 - [ ] Implement error handling with console logging, rollback one step, and error reporting to server
 - [ ] Implement stop signal handling with rollback to saved checkpoint when operations started